Sweet Fennel Essential Oil Health Benefits Explained

 - 1x Muslin or Cheesecloth filter.

-First, grind the seeds into a fine powder with the food processor (or mortar and pestle) and add them to the glass mason jar.
+First, grind the seeds into a fine powder with the food processor and add them to the glass mason jar.
 Then add the carrier oil and stir for a short while.
 After that, simply place the glass jar on a sunny windowsill or anywhere it receives loads of direct sunlight.
 Leave it there for two weeks and stir the oil once a day.
 After the time has elapsed, filter the oil through the muslin/cheesecloth and voila!
 You’ve got infused sweet fennel oil!

 Sweet Fennel Essential Oil For Breastfeeding And Babies

 However, I have looked into the essential oils that are definitely not to use during pregnancy and no one lists Sweet Fennel essential oil as being harmful to your child during pregnancy.
-In fact the oil is totally non-toxic and should be considered safe to use for most ailments.
+In fact the oil is totally non-toxic and is safe to use for most ailments.
 With regards to pregnancy, the oil is considered to be a natural galactagogue – which means that it stimulates the production of estrogen in a women’s body.

 Sweet Fennel essential oil can also be used by middle-aged women to help relieve them of menstrual cramps caused by menopause.
 Menopause is when a woman’s menstrual cycle (natural production of estrogen, ova and other hormones related to her fertility) comes to an end.
 This period can often be painful for a woman as cramps, hot flushes and even osteoporosis occur quite often.